Detroit Women's Guide to Divorce

 If you have suffered abuse from your spouse, then it is important to seek the help of an attorney.
 An abusive spouse may try to manipulate the situation to get what they want, and so you need representation from an experienced attorney who understands how to handle these types of cases.

-At Woodford Sathappan McGee, we have created a safe and supportive space for women and have helped numerous women leave abusive marriages.
+At WSM, we have created a safe and supportive space for women and have helped numerous women leave abusive marriages.
 We understand how difficult it is to take the first steps, but we will strive to protect you as much as possible by quickly filing for a protection order that places an obligation on your former spouse to stay away from you and your children.
 We will then help you evidence your claims to a Judge so that they are considered when all important decisions are made.

 Most divorces have a mandatory waiting period of six months.
 However, divorces can take longer and the amount of time yours takes will largely depend on whether there are children involved or not and the number of contested issues.